Joiiiiiic/wallturbcam/README.md

 ### Edit "people" page

 File found in `content/people/_index.md`.
 The structure is (hopefully) very intuitive, add/delete/edit entries as required.
+Images should ideally be of the aspect ratio 3/4, otherwise it will be cropped

 ### Edit "publication" page